LorenzoVianello95/RehabWeekWorkshop/README.md

 IMPORTANT: Don't confuse it with other names.**

 Run the robot node:
-A terminal splitted in two should be already open.
+A terminal split in two should be already open.
-If you click on the upper one and use the up-arrow you should find the following command line:
+If you click on the upper window and press the up-arrow key, you should find and run the following command line:

 ```sh
 roslaunch CORC m1_real_A.launch